VolaxYT/PortalsManager/README.md

 **Permissions**
 ----------------------------
-- pm.reload - For reload configuration
+- pm.reload - Allow configuration reload
-- pm.worlds - For manage your worlds
+- pm.worlds - Allow management of worlds
-- pm.settings - For change the settings of plugin (in game)
+- pm.settings - Allow to change the plugin settings (in game)
-- pm.currentworld - For get the current world of the command sender
+- pm.currentworld - Allow to get the current world from command sender

 **Features**